swfisher/TMCLearnToCode/demoClass/README.md

 * Write a program that logs the sum of the first 50 even numbers using a while loop.
 How about the odd numbers?
 How about for values other than 50?
 * Write a program that can log the product of the numbers from 1 to 10, 1 * 2 * 3, * ... * 10.
 How about 1 to 1000?
 * Using '+' between two strings will stick them together.
 For example, 'cat'+'dog' returns 'catdog.'This is called "concatenation".
 Write a program that will take an array of strings such as ['cat','dog','lizard'] and log the array elements as a single string seperated by spaces such as 'cat dog lizard'.
-*TODO: Add harder puzzle problems
+* TODO: Add harder puzzle problems
-* TODO: Add more "puzzle problems" and "finger exercises."